ccxt/ccxt/wiki/ccxt.pro.install.md

 # If you are using SSH authentication (recommended)
 # git clone ssh://git@github.com/kroitor/ccxt.pro.git

-# Step 2: Add your changes if necessary
+# Step 2: Go to the cloned repository and add your changes if necessary
 cd ccxt.pro
 # ...

 # Step 3: Build the CCXT Pro library with Node.js and NPM
+# This step is optional, you don't have to build the library if you just want to install it.
+# The build-step is only necessary if you're making your own edited custom build.
-npm run build
+# npm run build

 # Step 4: Install the CCXT Pro Python package from the local repository
 # The actual command will depend on how Python is installed and configured in the system
 pip install python/
 # or
-# pip3 install
+# pip3 install python/

 # Step 5: Add to your project dependencies or import directly in Python
 #